Sylvy Early - Individual and Couples Therapist (UKAHPP/MBACP/UKCP Accredited)

 I am a warm, respectful therapist and supervisor, offering individual, couples and organisational development.
 I have over twenty five years of work experience within the NHS including as specialist advisor to commissioners of NHS and non-statutory services in the provision of treatment for clients with addiction issues.

-I am co-founder of the Thallo Practice an independent counselling service.
-I have served as the Board Chair and as a Board Director for UKAHPP (Association for Humanistic Psychology Practitioners) an accrediting body for psychotherapists.
-And I am a trained Cruse Bereavement Counsellor (National Bereavement Care Organisation www.cruse.org.uk)
+I have served as Board Chair and Board Director for UKAHPP (Association for Humanistic Psychology Practitioners) an accrediting body for psychotherapists.
+I am a trained Cruse Bereavement Counsellor (National Bereavement Care Organisation www.cruse.org.uk) and I am co-founder of the Thallo Practice an independent counselling service.

 Therapy provides a safe and confidential place to discuss and explore your experiences.

 Therapy will support you to be who you are and to have the confidence to live life in more meaningful and engaged ways.

 I offer regular reviews to look at how the work and therapeutic relationship is progressing.
 This on-going review of the work ensures that the issues you want to work on are being addressed.
 If you are considering therapy, either short or long term, individual, couples or organisations then please feel free to contact me for an initial consultation.I practice from The Thallo Practice EC1R 1UL, a short walk from Angel, Kings Cross, Islington, Chancery Lane, Barbican, Farringdon and Russell Square stations.
 There is also a very good bus service serving Roseberry Avenue No.s 17, 19, 38, 45, 46, 63, 341.

 Individual therapy provides an environment in which you are supported to develop the skills necessary for managing your self and your relationships in new, satisfying and emotionally responsive ways.